primus/primus/README.md

 ### Events

-Primus is build upon the Stream and EventEmitter interfaces.
+Primus is built upon the Stream and EventEmitter interfaces.
 This is a summary of the events emitted by Primus.

 Event                 | Usage       | Location      | Description